-Established by the Todd Family in 1972, the Todd Foundation has three part-time staff and two governing boards; the Administration Board (responsible for grant-making) and the Investment Board (responsible for investment management).
+Established by the Todd Family in 1972, the Todd Foundation has four part-time staff and two governing boards; the Administration Board (responsible for grant-making) and the Investment Board (responsible for investment management).
 Find out more about our trustees and staff and about the Todd Family.

 - Inclusive communities where all families, children and young people can thrive and contribute